 Store your pearls in the boxes or pouches provided when you bought them, don't let them rub up against harder jewels in a drawer or box.

 Periodically inspect and replace if necessary the 'string'.
-All strands should be double knotted in case of accidental breakage, (you will not loose all of your pearls in the string).
+All strands should be double knotted in case of accidental breakage, (you will not lose all of your pearls in the string).